LDDA

 CHALLENGE

-In order to allow for more space to walk, shop, and dine safely during the Covid-19 pandemic, LDDA closed one lane of traffic in each direction for several blocks on Main St. in the summer of 2020.
+In order to allow for more space to walk, shop, and dine safely during COVID, LDDA closed one lane of traffic in each direction for several blocks on Main St. in the summer of 2020.
 While many residents and businesses saw this as a positive investment in the downtown Longmont economy, others viewed this as unnecessary and an inconvenience from a traffic and parking standpoint.

 STRATEGY